Photoroom/api-code-samples/README.md

 ### Option A - Test the API with a demo webpage

-You can clone this repository and locally serve this [demo webpage](https://github.com/PhotoRoom/api-code-samples/blob/vincent/typescript-sample/web/index.html).
+You can clone this repository and locally serve this [demo webpage](https://github.com/PhotoRoom/api-code-samples/web/index.html).

-To make it work, just [get your `apiKey`](https://app.photoroom.com/api-dashboard) and add it to the file [remove-background.ts](https://github.com/PhotoRoom/api-code-samples/blob/vincent/typescript-sample/web/remove-background.ts).
+To make it work, just [get your `apiKey`](https://app.photoroom.com/api-dashboard) and add it to the file [remove-background.ts](https://github.com/PhotoRoom/api-code-samples/web/remove-background.ts).

 (you will need to run `tsc` in order to update the JavaScript code)

 ### Option B - Integrate the API in your project

-To integrate our API inside your app, just copy/paste the content of the file [remove-background.ts](https://github.com/PhotoRoom/api-code-samples/blob/vincent/typescript-sample/web/remove-background.ts) into your Xcode project.
+To integrate our API inside your website, just copy/paste the content of the file [remove-background.ts](https://github.com/PhotoRoom/api-code-samples/web/remove-background.ts) into your project.

 Then, here's an example of how you can call the API: